Purchase Orders & Vendor Management

 What you can do:

-• Track delivery status through the full lifecycle from draft to closed
+- Track delivery status through the full lifecycle from draft to completed

 How to Access

-You will land on the Purchase Orders page, which has two tabs: Purchase Orders and Vendors.
+You will land on the Purchase Orders page, which has three tabs: Purchase Orders, Vendors, and Price Updates.

 Good to know: Purchase Orders is a feature-gated module.
 It is available to users with the following roles: organisation owner, garage owner, and manager.
 If you do not see it in your sidebar, contact your organisation owner to enable the feature.